 What Is Azomite And How To Use It In Gardening

-Most farmers do have not a proper understanding of what is azomite and how to use it in gardening, especially if they practice organic farming.
+Most farmers do not have a proper understanding of what azomite is and how to use it in gardening, especially if they practice organic farming.

 What is Azomite?

 Azomite is a naturally mined mineral product that is ready to use.
 It’s a unique rock that comes from a mine in central Utah.
 Azomite requires no mixing or special preparation before use.
 It is derived from volcano ash that spewed out millions of years ago.
+The “What is Azomite” question is now answered, but for more clarification, see the video below.

 Facts About Azomite Fertilizer